By Gita Gupta

 Want to learn more about suramin in autism?
 Check out the Naviaux Lab page on autism research. http://naviauxlab.ucsd.edu/science-item/autism-research/

 Want even MORE info?
-Watch Dr. Naviaux’s talk on suramin from the TACA National Autism Conference in 2017:
+Watch Dr. Naviaux’s talk on Suramin courtesy of the Brain Foundation.

 For more information about Gita Gupta – please see https://www.tacanow.org/about-taca/ambassadors/